United

 is composed of three persons: Father, Son and Holy Spirit.
 They believe that

-God is a unity, a Spirit, who has manifested himself in three roles to humanity."
+God is a unity, a Spirit, who has manifested himself in three roles to humanity.
 An analogy would be a single man who

 sequentially or at the same time.
-They interpret the Bible incorrectly.
+In doing so, they interpret the Bible incorrectly.
+It is true that the Godhead is one (1

 John 5:7), but God exists in three separate and distinct personalities at the same time.